 Much Marcle Wassail – Traditionally held on the twelfth night after Christmas, the English tradition of wassailing is performed in orchards to ward off evil-spirits and awaken the apple trees from their Winter slumbers.
 The annual Westons Cider wassail is led by the Silurian Morris who bless the apple trees to ensure a good harvest for cider making in the year ahead.
+Details about other wassail events taking place within the county can be found on www.eatsleepliveherefordshire.co.uk.
 Wrap up warm and enjoy the spectacle.

-Borderlines Film Festival – Held in mid-March, the festival offers three weeks of amazing screenings from around the world across Shropshire, Herefordshire and The Marches
+Borderlines Film Festival – Held in mid-March, the festival offers over two weeks of amazing screenings from around the world, across Shropshire, Herefordshire and The Marches

 The Cheltenham Gold Cup Week – Held each year in the middle of March this is the climax of the entire jump racing season and an event with tremendous atmosphere.